 Interest Rate Exposure Management - In January 2002, the Company entered into an interest rate swap (the "Swap") with an aggregate notional amount of \$1,200 million.
 The swap is a derivative instrument as defined by FAS 133 and was designated as a fair value hedge at inception.
-The swap hedges the benchmark interest rate of the Company's \$1,200 million Convertible Subordinated Notes (the "Notes") and has the effect of swapping the 4.75% fixed rate of the Convertible Subordinated Notes (the "Notes") and has the effect of swapping the 4.75% fixed rate of the Convertible Subordinated Notes into a LIBOR-based floating rate (1.29% as of May 6, 2003).
+The swap hedges the benchmark interest rate of the Company's \$1,200 million Convertible Subordinated Notes (the "Notes") and has the effect of swapping the 4.75% fixed rate of the Notes into a LIBOR-based floating rate (1.14% as of August 6, 2003).
 The Swap, as well as the Notes, matures on October 1, 2005.
 As the critical terms of the Swap and the underlying interest component of the Company's Notes were matched at inception, effectiveness is calculated by comparing the change in the fair value of the contract to the change in the fair value of the interest rate component, with the effective portion of the gain or loss on the derivative instrument reported in other expense.
 The Swap is designed to provide for the termination of the Swap in the event the Notes are either converted or redeemed early.
 The Company evaluates this fair value hedge for effectiveness quarterly, and restructured certain terms in October 2002 to provide for an even more highly effective hedge relationship with the Notes.
 The restructuring resulted in an interest rate swap with terms more favorable to the Company, offset by a promise to pay a fixed amount over time to the counterparty regardless of when the Swap is terminated.

 The restructuring, which had no impact on earnings, increased the Swap asset by \$27 million, with an offsetting debt liability of an equal amount.
-The restructuring is expected to increase the effectiveness of the hedge on a prospective basis.
-The fair value hedge was determined to be highly effective, and a minor amount of ineffectiveness (\$0.1 million) was recorded in other expense, during the six months ended May 3, 2003.
+The restructuring increased the effectiveness of the hedge on a prospective basis.
+The fair value hedge was determined to be highly effective, and a minor amount of ineffectiveness (\$0.1 million) was recorded in other expense, during the nine months ended August 2, 2003.